 - Wash your hands well.

-Not all ticks carry infectious bacteria but if you know you’ve been bitten by a tick, watch for signs and symptoms of infection.
+Not all ticks carry infectious bacteria.
+If you find a tick bite, watch for signs and symptoms of infection.
 If you experience any of the symptoms listed above, see a doctor right away.

 The 2017 Erin K. Flatley Spirit Award was given to Liz and Tony Galbo, whose daughter died of sepsis.
-Her sepsis was triggered by Rocky Mountain Spotted Fever.
+Rocky Mountain Spotted Fever caused her sepsis.
 To read their story, click here.

 If you suspect sepsis, call 9-1-1 or go to a hospital and tell your medical professional, “I AM CONCERNED ABOUT SEPSIS.”